sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

     - **Levels**: University, College, Department, Course, Student
     - **Description**: Educational institutions use hierarchies to structure data, moving from the university level to specific colleges, departments, courses, and individual students.

-## Building our country hierarchy
+## 2. Building our country hierarchy
 Let us start by building our country hierarchy from bottom to top.
 We'll base our structure on the [ISO 3166 standard](https://en.wikipedia.org/wiki/ISO_3166).

 We need to define the following:
 - **Country Names**: The name of the country.
 - **Country Codes**: A standardized way to identify our country.
 Think of this as a product's barcode for countries.
 - **Region Names**: Regions can be defined as collections of countries defined based on their location.
-- **Continent Names**: This is the next abstraction layer, and will help us provide metrics on a continent level.
+- **Continent Names**: This is the next abstraction layer and will help us provide metrics on a continent level.
 - International Organizations (*if any*): A country can belong to zero or more international organizations.
-These organizations are relevant since they can sometimes represent economical & political ties based on similar economies.
+These organizations are relevant since they can sometimes represent economic & political ties based on similar economies.
 - **Classification by Income**: This is another possible layer that will help us classify our countries based on their income level.

 The country hierarchy can be extracted from [this dataset](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv) by [lukes](https://github.com/lukes).
 The `csv` file contains the following columns: